-Last week we featured on the report from Morningstar that showed that interest in thematic ETFs had skyrocketed in the past three years, with technology-themed funds being of particular interest
+Last week we featured on the report from Morningstar that showed that interest in thematic ETFs had skyrocketed in the past three years, with technology-themed funds being of

 .
 We connected with the man behind the report, Kenneth Lamont, a passive strategies research analyst at Morningstar, to ask him what he thought of the findings and what he thinks the results tell us about where thematics is heading.

 ETF Stream: Are thematic funds potentially more associated with a bull market?
 Do we have any idea how they might perform in a market downturn?

 The majority of ETFs in Europe have too short a track record for us to evaluate their performance over periods of prolonged market stress.
 We can look at the individual factor, size, and sector/geographical exposures of a given fund to help us understand how it might perform in a given environment.
 As a general rule thematic funds tend to invest in smaller companies, which acts as a tailwind in bull markets but means they can be hit harder in a downturn.
 They can also be very narrow (some only hold 20 stocks) which usually means a higher volatility than the broad benchmark.

 ETF Stream: Is there an issue around investors piling into thematics that cover areas of the market they are already invested in with their other fund investments?
 Is there enough differentiation within the make-up of these funds?